-By celebrating cultural differences and shared humanity, Little Amal’s journey can help change the story for refugees and empower a potentially lost generation of refugee children.
+By celebrating cultural differences and shared humanity, Little Amal’s journey has strived to change the story for refugees and empower a potentially lost generation of refugee children.

-If you are interested in sponsoring a particular country or leg of the journey that is meaningful to you, or talking in more detail about a gift/donation, please contact Philip Cowell.
+If you are interested in talking in more detail about a gift/donation, please contact Philip Cowell.

 For tax-deductible donations from France, email Claire Béjanin or visit Good Chance France.